 London SW1A 0AA

 What I cannot do, however, is have any jurisdiction over local Council decisions.
-I can write to on your behalf to the council and ask them to look into a problem or to reconsider an issue.
+I can write on your behalf to the council and ask them to look into a problem or to reconsider an issue.
 In the first instance though, constituents should contact their local council or councillor directly.
+You can find out who your County Councillor is here, and your District Councillor here.